September 6, 2018 — Brian Wood, Lead Technical Marketing Writer, Document and Media Systems

 - Sharing models with millions of users with the simulation core now included in the Wolfram Language

-March 2, 2018 — Brian Wood, Lead Technical Marketing Writer, Technical Communications and Strategy Group
+March 2, 2018 — Brian Wood, Lead Technical Marketing Writer, Document and Media Systems

 Do you want to do more with data available on the web?
 Meaningful data exploration requires computation—and the Wolfram Language is well suited to the tasks of acquiring and organizing data.
 I’ll walk through the process of importing information from a webpage into a Wolfram Notebook and extracting specific parts for basic computation.
 Throughout this post, I’ll be referring to this website hosted by the National Weather Service, which gives 7-day forecasts for locations in the western US: